aditiBansal-7/docker-volume-persistence-/README.md

 ✅ Any new container with the same mount can access data from previous containers.
 ✅ Useful for containerized applications that need persistent storage.

-🚀 Perfect for sharing files between containers and ensuring data is not lost!